-Are you ready to take the next step and use building information modeling to share data across the entire design team?
-The need for sharing data across design disciplines has become increasingly critical.
-In this class, we'll look at how the Revit platform facilitates collaboration and coordination among architects and engineers.
-You'll learn how to link project files between Revit Architecture, Revit Structure, and Revit MEP, coordinate work between disciplines, identify and correct interferences, and use Revit's revision tracking to keep track of changes.
+AB210-4 Are you ready to take the next step and use building information modeling to share data across the entire design team?
+As more people adopt BIM, the need for sharing data and information across disciplines has become increasingly critical.
+In this class, we will look at how the Revit platform facilitates collaboration and coordination among architects and engineers.
+We'll examine how to link project files between Revit Architecture, Revit Structure, and Revit MEP, coordinate work between disciplines, identify and correct interferences, and use Revit's revision tracking to keep track of changes.